IslandeSilva/IslandeSilva/README.md

 ## Hello World

-- 💬 About me: Web, Game, App Developer
+- 💬 About me: Web Developer
 - ⚡ Fun fact: how did it work?

 <div align="center">